andredesousa/typescript-best-practices/README.md

 }
 ```

-## Use the prefix is and has for Booleans
+## Use the prefix "is" and "has" for Booleans

 Using variables with prefixes `is` and `has` will communicate clearly that the variable is a Boolean.
 The code is read more often than it is written.